 REDUCE TO ABSTRACTS.

-I pasted the note on the wall to remind me to find the abstract patterns whenever I felt confused about what a psychopath is and what they want.
+I pasted the note on the wall to remind me to find the abstract patterns when I felt confused about what a psychopath is and what they want.
 Reduce to abstracts means to pare down the patterns to the lowest common denominators.

 In physics, you reduce natural phenomena to mathematical equations.
-Concepts like space, time, velocity, acceleration, growth rates and frequency, all can be represented in the most abstract of ways– numerically.
+Concepts like space, time, velocity, acceleration, growth rates and frequency, all are represented in the most abstract of ways– numerically.
 When you find different phenomena that adhere to similar equations, you can say that they fit the same pattern.
 I find that it makes it easier to understand an unfamiliar concept if it fits the same pattern as one that I already know well.
 Mathematicians call them equations, Jesus called them parables.
 They are also known as mental models.

 So, when the stranger in the sushi bar told me about being boring to get rid of a psychopath, I looked for a way to reduce the knowledge to an abstract.
 I went to the beach, where I like to do my thinking.
 It was a balmy summer afternoon, there were people walking everywhere.
 Still fresh from the trauma of betrayal, I looked at the beach goers and wondered which ones were psychopaths.
-Was there any way to determine by just looking at them?
+Was there any way to know by just looking at them?
 I noticed that some people drew my attention.
 Some looked back at me, others were very animated, engaged in conversation .
 Those people stood out.
 Others barely drew my attention, they were bland and average looking, often grouped with other bland people.
-I turned my gaze to the beach full of gray rocks and the analogy was formed: Be boring as a gray rock on a beach.
+I turned my gaze to the beach full of gray rocks and the analogy materialized: Be boring as a gray rock on a beach.

 Gray Rock Grew Legs